IMDS Compliance

 • CORA-powered outreach in suppliers' native languages

-• Accept any format: PDFs, Excel, safety data sheets, IPC-1752, existing IMDS exports
+• Accept any format: PDFs, Excel, IPC-1752, proprietary supplier templates, freeform responses

 • Track response rates and escalate non-responders automatically